Teachers are tasked with a very important job: educate future generations. But are they taking the time to plan for their own futures?

-Here are four ways teachers can make smart moves that allow flexibility and stability with their finances.
+Here are four ways you can make smart money moves that allow flexibility and stability with your finances.

 Pay Off Student Loans

 Whether you’re fresh out of college or a seasoned teacher, one of your priorities should be to pay off student loan debt.
 It’s important to find a payment plan that fits your budget and helps minimize stress.
 If you can, pay more than the minimum payment to pay off your loan as quickly as possible as well as decrease the amount of interest you’re paying.

 The federal government offers a variety of income-driven repayment plans to help ease the impact to your budget.
 Also, teachers may be eligible to participate in a loan forgiveness program to partially or completely erase their federal student loan debt depending on where they work.